 The Board of Directors currently has an Audit Committee, a Compensation Committee and a Nominating Committee.
 The Audit Committee oversees the Company's financial reporting process and system of internal controls on behalf of the Board of Directors.
-The functions performed by the Audit Committee and its membership are set forth in the "Report of the Audit Committee," included in this annual proxy statement.
+The functions performed by the Audit Committee and its membership are set forth in the "Report of the Audit Committee of the Board of Directors," included in this Proxy Statement.
 The Audit Committee is governed by a written charter approved by the Board of Directors.
 The Board's Compensation Committee is responsible for determining salaries, incentives and other forms of compensation of the executive officers, and also administers the Company's stock option plans.
 The Board's Nominating Committee makes recommendations to the Board with regard to the size and composition of the Board, as well as qualified nominees for election as directors.
-The Nominating Committee gives appropriate consideration to qualified persons recommended by shareholders for nomination as directors, prior to the shareholder-proposed date referred to in the "Shareholder Proposals" section in this annual proxy statement, provided such recommendations are accompanied by sufficient information to permit the Nominating Committee to evaluate the qualifications and experience of the nominees.
+The Nominating Committee gives appropriate consideration to qualified persons recommended by shareholders for nomination as directors, prior to the shareholder-proposal date referred to in the "Shareholder Proposals" section in this Proxy Statement, provided such recommendations are accompanied by sufficient information to permit the Nominating Committee to evaluate the qualifications and experience of the nominees.

-The Company's Board of Directors held five meetings in the fiscal year ended January 31, 2002 ("Fiscal 2002").
-The Compensation Committee and the Audit Committee held four meetings and three meetings, respectively, during Fiscal 2002.
-The Board's Nominating Committee held one meeting during Fiscal 2002.
-Each director attended 75% or more of the meetings of the Board and committees of which they were members during Fiscal 2002.
+The Company's Board of Directors held six meetings in the fiscal year ended January 31, 2003 ("Fiscal 2003").
+The Compensation Committee and the Audit Committee held one meeting and five meetings, respectively, during Fiscal 2003.
+The Board's Nominating Committee held one meeting during Fiscal 2003.
+Each director attended 75% or more of the meetings of the Board and committees of which they were members during Fiscal 2003.